How Do I Transition My Baby From 2 Naps to 1 Nap?

 While every baby goes at their own pace, the 2 to 1 nap transition typically happens between 14 and 18 months.

-It can take a few weeks for a baby to completely transition to a new nap schedule.
-While this can lead to some sleepless nights or tears, rest assured your baby’s sleep cycle will normalize again soon.
+It can take a few weeks for a baby to completely transition to a new 2 to 1 nap schedule.
+While this can lead to some sleepless nights or tears as your baby’s sleep patterns adjust, rest assured your baby’s sleep cycle will normalize again soon.

-A 2 to 1 nap transition is simply consolidating the morning and afternoon nap into one lunch time nap, which will stay with them until 3 or 4 years old.
+A 2 to 1 nap transition is simply consolidating the morning and afternoon nap into one afternoon nap, which often stays with them until 3 or 4 years old.
+However, all babies and children are different and some may transition to later.

-Typically yes, but it does depend on your baby, but some babies are ready for 1 nap at 12 months – you know your baby best.
+Typically yes 12 months is too early for one nap, but it does depend on your baby, but some babies are ready for 1 nap at 12 months – you know your baby best.

 Take a Short Assessment to Get Your Custom Sleep Plan